-The addition of Threat Detection and Sensor image to GigaVUE-HC1increases the size of the downloaded file.
-This causes failure in extraction of the expanded image on the target.
-To install the new image follow the instructions provided below:
+The addition of Threat Detection and Sensor image to GigaVUE HCl in GigaVUE-OS 5.10.01 increased the size of the downloaded file, which can cause failures when extracting the expanded image on the target.

+To install the new image follow the guidelines in this topic.